A suffix is a group of letters that we put after a word to make a new word. It modifies its meaning or changes the word into a different word class.

 This coat is made of real fur.

-It is time for the couple to face reality.
+It is time for us to face reality.

 insane (adjective) – insanity (noun)

-I think people who go cage diving are insane.
+I think people who go sky-diving are insane.

 We use both -ence and -ance to make nouns from certain adjectives and verbs: